Nowcasting using regression on signatures: Nowcasting US GDP growth

 \subsection{Data}

-In order to nowcast the US GDP, we use 33 of the 37 variables listed in \citet{bok2018macroeconomic}, since the remaining four variables (``ISM nonmanufactory: NMI composite index'', ``ISM mfg.: Prices index'', ``ISM mfg.: PMI composite index'', and ``ISM mfg.: Employment index'') are not publicly available.
-We use University of Michigan: Consumer Sentiment \citep{curtin2008consumer} as a replacement for these ISM series, giving us 34 variables in total.
-The dataset includes a selection of monthly variables that covers housing, income, manufacturing, labour, surveys, trade, and consumption.
-The indicators are monthly, but due to varying publication lags, new information is obtained each week.
+In order to nowcast US GDP, we use $33$ of the $37$ variables listed in \citet{bok2018macroeconomic}.
+The four variables we omit (``ISM non-manufactoring: NMI composite index'', ``ISM mfg.: Prices index'', ``ISM mfg.: PMI composite index'', and ``ISM mfg.: Employment index'') are not publicly available.
+We use University of Michigan: Consumer Sentiment \citep{curtin2008consumer} as a replacement for the ISM series, meaning that we use $34$ variables in total.
+The complete dataset includes a selection of monthly variables that cover housing, income, manufacturing, the labour market, manufacturing activity surveys\footnote{\href{https://fred.stlouisfed.org/series/GACDISA066MSFRBNY}{Empire State Mfg Survey: General business conditions} and \href{https://fred.stlouisfed.org/series/GACDFSA066MSFRBPHI}{Philly Fed Mfg. business outlook: current activity}.} , trade, and consumption.
+The indicators are monthly, but due to varying publication lags and frequencies, new information is released each week.

-Following \citet{bok2018macroeconomic}, we apply the same factor structure.
-A ``soft'' block is included to model information from survey data; ``real'' and ``labour'' factors to model real and labour market variables respectively, and finally a ``global'' factor that affects all the variables.
-For the exact breakdown details see Appendix~\ref{sec:usgdp_factors} as well as Table~5.1 of \cite{bok2018macroeconomic}.